 Students are to select one sport to be assessed in.
-The following breakdown of the unit is specific to the chosen sport selected by the student: • Practical Performance in
+The following breakdown of the unit is specific to the chosen sport selected by the student: Practical Performance in this unit through a practical moderation that will take place at Cardiff Metropolitan University in March.

+- one activity

-- one activity • Coaching or officiating in the same activity - Personal Performance Profile
+- the same activity

+- Profile